constant-null/eloquent-changed-by-user/README.md

 > and expects it to implement `Illuminate\Contracts\Auth\Guard` contract

 ## How it works
-Quite simple actually, just before saving row to database, this trait gets id of current user using `Auth::user()->id` (thats why requirements above exists) and white it to specified database field (for more specifics read the **Installation and configuration** section)
+Quite simple actually, just before saving row to database, this trait gets id of current user using `Auth::user()->id` (thats why requirements above exists) and write it to specified database field (for more specifics read the **Installation and configuration** section)

 ## Installation and configuration
 This trait can be installed via [composer](http://getcomposer.org/).
 Just add following to your `composer.json` file: